rsoprivatecloud/ansible-role-rpc_networking/README.md

 ### LCM Node

-The node responsible for hosting the LCM virtual machine will have the following configuration (the IP addresses will be different for each file):
+The node responsible for hosting the LCM virtual machine will have the following configuration (the IP addresses will be different for each file).
+The __mtu__ key is optional for everything but the __plumgrid__ interface; for all other interfaces it will default to 1500 if not specified.

     ---
     rpc_networking: